preetiduhan/Web-Scalability-concept/README.md

 about a process or job that should start on another application, possibly even on another server, or it might be a simple text message.

-EXCHANGES
+-EXCHANGES

 Messages are not published directly to a queue; instead, the producer sends a message to an exchange.
-The job of an exchange is to accept messages from the producer appli - cations  and  route  them  to  the  correct  message  queues.
+The job of an exchange is to accept messages from the producer appli-cations  and  route  them  to  the  correct  message  queues.
 It  does  this  with  the  help  of
 bindings  and  routing  keys.
 A  binding  is  a  link  between  a  queue  and  an  exchange.